 Small Groups are about sharing life and being connected to a community of faith.
 If you are not in a small group. you’re not getting the most of what Jesus has in store for you.
-Read a little about how important small groups are in your life…

 The Importance of Small Groups: Regardless of who you are or where you live, inviting friends or even acquaintances to regularly circle up with you for meaningful conversation is the first step … and perhaps the hardest.
 Christianity is lived in circles, not rows.

-But first, take 3 minutes to hear why Andy believes “circles” are so important:
+But first, take 4 minutes to hear why Andy believes “circles” are so important:

 Because Life is Better Connected: It isn’t meant to be lived in isolation.
 It’s one thing to show up to family functions, grab dinner with friends, and shoot the breeze around the water cooler.
 But where is the space in which the guard comes down and it’s safe to be completely open and honest about our struggles and questions?
 Imagine having a circle of people to meet us in that space.